AlkaXE/fair-isle-knit/README.md

 Instructions for use in code.

 About fair-isle-x.k: 1-3 are failed iterations, 4 is successful.
-Images of results in slideshow.
+Images of results and details in slideshow.